One of the defining characteristics of an ideal customer is that they buy your high-margin, flagship solutions.

 In my line of business (Marketing), “Free Consultation” buttons are as common as company logos when you visit agency websites.
 But the savvier firms also understand that a paid consultation can generate significant demand (while also attracting better customers).

-Our Industrial Marketing Road Map and Industrial Website Blueprint are two examples of paid, in-depth consulting services that help our prospective customers figure out the right path to their desired business outcomes.
+Our Industrial Marketing Road Map is an example of a paid, in-depth consulting service that helps our prospective customers figure out the right path to their desired business outcomes.

 Sure, we’ll start with a “free” conversation to establish whether we could be a good fit for each other.
 But beyond that, we’ll reserve our advice for a paid engagement.